esa/pagmo2/doc/sphinx/docs/cpp/topologies/ring.rst

    This user-defined topology (UDT) represent a bidirectional ring (that is, a ring in which each node connects to both the previous and the following nodes).

+   .. cpp:function:: ring()

+      Default constructor.

+      Equivalent to the constructor from edge weight with *w* = 1.

    .. cpp:function:: explicit ring(double w)

       Constructor from edge weight.